TryGhost/docs/content/concepts/routing.md

 * the `/url/{slug}/` is the permalink for that taxonomy,
 * and `{slug}` represents the URL value of the `tag` or the `author`.

 In the Ghost theme layer, template files can be used to specify how a particular tag or author’s posts are rendered at the permalink.

-> Use the custom taxonomies tutorial to set up your own
+Find out more about changing.
+Read more about [custom taxonomies](https://docs.ghost.org/tutorials/change-url-for-tags-authors/).

 ---

 ## Properties

-Now you have a concept of how routes, collections and taxonomies work at a high level, it’s time to dig into the properties that you can utilise in the routes.yaml file for ultimate flexibility in configuring your Ghost publication.
+Now you have a concept of how routes, collections and taxonomies work at a high level, it’s time to dig into the properties that you can utilise in the `routes.yaml` file for ultimate flexibility in configuring your Ghost publication.

 ### controller (channels)